-Figure 12-8 - Curb Ramp Elements
+Figure 12-11 Curb Ramp Elements

 Curb ramps should not be placed in locations where pedestrians must cross drainage inlets or ponding water.
-Designers should consider the location of drainage inlets relative to any curb ramps that are being installed.
-Locating or moving drainage inlets upstream of curb ramps helps eliminate ponding and should be a consideration during design.
-Curb ramps should be located away from the low point of a curb return when possible.
+Designers should consider the location of drainage inlets relative to any curb

-Often curb ramp locations will be determined by the existing site constraints, however, the preferred design is to have a separate curb ramp aligned with each crossing.
+Often curb ramp locations will be determined by the existing site constraints; however, the preferred design is to have a separate curb ramp aligned with each crossing.
 In new construction, where existing constraints do not exist, one curb ramp for each crossing is required.
 On CDOT projects, a single diagonal curb ramp (on the apex) will only be permitted on reconstruction and alteration projects where physical site constraints prevent two curb ramps from being installed.
 Designers should make every attempt to provide one ramp per crossing.